KelsonHenrique/KelsonHenrique/README.md

 ### Hello, World!
 I'm Kelson Henrique 👋
 - :computer: I have been working in the financial sector of new and used car sales for 8 years, and currently, I am transitioning into a career in the field of data science.
-- - I have been working in the financial sector of new and used car sales for 8 years, and currently, I am transitioning into a career in the field of data science.
 - - I have completed the data science course on data analysis and visualization using Python on <a href="https://www.alura.com.br/" target="_blank" rel="noopener">Alura</a>;
 - - I am studying data analysis in Python, using the Pandas library, on the platform <a href="https://www.alura.com.br/" target="_blank" rel="noopener">Alura</a>;
 - - I am studying the application of Power BI in building dashboards on the platform <a href="https://www.alura.com.br/" target="_blank" rel="noopener">Alura</a>;